Sterile Processing

 Two gloved hands placing a tray of surgical instruments on a surgical table with blue drape

-Are Your Instruments Really Clean (1.0 CE for Central Sterile Techs)
+Accountability for Surgical Instrument Processing (1.0 CE for Central Sterile Techs)

-Master best practices for decontamination.
+Master best practices for instrument handling and decontamination.

 SPD worker facing away from camera wearing blue scrubs pulling instrument tray out of sterilization machine